 Feel free to take a look at these articles for some possible next steps with your CDN Integration:

-In the event you have problems with the integration, we have 24/7 integration assistance via live chat by clicking our chat bubble at the bottom of this page!
 We are always happy to help answer questions and to help make sure you experience the fastest and most secure experience with Stackpath CDN.